SwoopGT/Analyzing-Public-Sentiments-for-Canadian-Elections-using-NLP-Sentiment-Analysi/README.md

 The basic problem is divided into two questions:

-How do people actually react to particular scandals or discoveries related to the elections?
+How do people react to particular scandals or discoveries related to the elections?

 Do the tweets put forth by people (politicians) or influential people bring about a change in the sentiments of people who follow them or among others who strictly don’t support them?